kavia-common/medical-guidance-assistant-2275-2284/disease_medicine_backend/README.md

 ## Notes

-- Data is hardcoded/mocked.
+- Data is hardcoded/mocked for diseases and medicines.
 - No database is used.
-- No API keys required for the mocked implementation.
+- API key must be provided via environment variable and must not be hardcoded.
-- Future work: Implement OpenAI integration in `/api/explain`.
+- The `/api/explain` endpoint now uses OpenAI to produce explanations.